yiisoft/test-support/docs/en/README.md

 Values are stored in the array property of the object itself and will be destroyed along with the object.
 Use `MemorySimpleCache` in the simple cases when you do not need to keep track of the history of cache access.

-For caching errors simulation, in the public properties `returnOnSet`, `returnOnDelete` and `returnOnClear` you can define return values for the corresponding methods of the `SimpleCacheInterface`.
+You can simulate cache errors by setting public properties `returnOnSet`, `returnOnDelete` and `returnOnClear`.
+These define values returned by the corresponding methods of the `SimpleCacheInterface`.

 ### SimpleCacheActionLogger